 What to expect

-The PPA is a structured interview conducted by a highly-trained peer assessor.
-The peer assessor will ask you situation-based questions (relating to a recent event or situation) and/or cased-based questions (relating to a recent patient/client case).
-You will be asked to describe the situation and/or case, your actions, and the results and/or patient/client outcomes.
-Kinesiologists in clinical or mixed practice will be asked one set of situation-based questions and one set of case-based questions.
-Kinesiologists in non-clinical practice will be asked two sets of situation-based questions.
-The questions asked are based on the Essential Competencies of Practice for Kinesiologists in Ontario and the College’s practice standards.
+Kinesiologists in clinical or mixed practice (i.e. working directly with patients or clients) are asked one set of situation-based questions and one set of case-based questions.
+Kinesiologists in non-clinical practice (i.e. not working directly with patients or clients) are asked two sets of situation-based questions.
+The questions are based on the Essential Competencies of Practice for Kinesiologists in Ontario and the College’s practice standards.

-For kinesiologists in clinical or mixed practice, the peer assessor will also discuss record keeping practices.
-You will need to bring ten recent patient/client records.
+For kinesiologists in clinical or mixed practice, the peer assessor will also review patient/client records and discuss record keeping practices.
+The kinesiologist will need to bring 10 recent patient records.
 This may include original copies of records or printed copies of electronic records.

 Timing and location

-Three-month PPA cycles will be scheduled twice per year- in the spring and fall.
-The PPA must take place within 90 days of receiving your notice of selection.
-If you are randomly selected, you will work with the College's Director, Quality Assurance to determine the most suitable date and time for the assessment.
+PPAs occur in the spring and fall.
+The PPA must take place within 90 days of receipt of the notice of selection.
+Kinesiologists who are selected to participate will work with the College to determine the most suitable date and time for the assessment.

-If you are in clinical or mixed practice, the PPA will occur at your place of work and the process will take approximately four hours.
-If you are in non-clinical practice (i.e. do not provide direct patient/client care), the PPA will be conducted over the telephone and the process will take approximately two and half hours.
+For kinesiologists in clinical or mixed practice, the PPA will occur at their place of work and the process will take approximately four hours.
+For kinesiologists in non-clinical practice, the PPA will be conducted over the telephone and the process will take approximately two and half hours.

 Access to patient/client information and records